Ethical Principles

 Ghostwriting

-The author, sending his article, certifies his authorship.
-Ghostwriting/guest authorship are manifesttations of scientific misconduct and any detected cases will be revealed, including notification of the entities concerned.
+The author, sending his/her article, certifies its authorship.
+Ghostwriting/guest authorship are manifestations of scientific misconduct and any detected cases will be revealed, including notification of the entities concerned.
 Manifestations of scientific misconduct, especially violations and breaches of ethical guidelines applicable in science, will be documented by the Editors of Revista del CESLA.

 Author's rights